Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: New results on topological properties of explicit fold maps on -dimensional manifolds and new examples of fold maps on -dimensional manifolds.

-In the following example, to understand Theorem \ref{thm:4} explicitly, we introduce a procedure of constructing a new fold map from a given fold map by a kind of surgery operations based on discussions in \cite{kitazawa} and \cite{kitazawa2}.
+In the following example, to construct fold maps to which we can apply Theorem \ref{thm:4} explicitly, we introduce a procedure of constructing a new fold map from a given fold map by a kind of surgery operations based on discussions in \cite{kitazawa5} and \cite{kitazawa6}.
 Also, \cite{kobayashi}, \cite{kobayashi2} and \cite{kobayashisaeki} are closely related to them and have motivated the author to present these preprints.
 This is also important in the following subsection.